 Many ask why Christ’s Hospital calls itself A School Like No Other.

-The belief in the School and its values, which I formed during my first period at Christ’s Hospital (1993-2004) as an English Teacher and Housemaster, has drawn me back, this time with the honour to serve as Headmaster.
+The belief in the School and its values, which I formed as a teacher and a houseparent at CH earlier in my career, have drawn me back, this time with the honour to serve as Headmaster.

-With his leadership, the School made considerable advances: with major improvements on the campus, an enhanced strategic and financial footing, and greater connectedness to the wider community, nationally and worldwide.
+In recent years the School has made considerable advances: with major improvements on the campus, an enhanced strategic and financial footing, and greater connectedness to the wider community, nationally and worldwide.
 Most of all, the School has kept true to its original mission, to create opportunity for those in need.

 Christ’s Hospital offers its pupils something very distinctive in UK independent education.